 - Required per Rules 62-550.310, 62-550.828, and 62-550.830, Fla.
 Admin.
-Code. - Systems under 1,000 population must sample during each calendar quarter - A sample from each well must be collected under the Ground Water Rule. - At least one distribution sample must be collected under the Revised Total Coliform Rule. - We recommend collecting samples within the first month of each calendar quarter.
+Code. - Systems under 1,000 population must sample during each calendar quarter - Under the Revised Total Coliform Rule, systems under 1,000 can conduct only 1 sample from the distribution system. - A sample from each well must be collected under the Ground Water Rule. - We recommend collecting samples within the first month of each calendar quarter.
 A table is provided to assist you in tracking monitoring.